lw8192/Red-Team-Rising/CheatSheets/ActiveDirectory.md

 ## Active Directory Overview
 To gain control over a domain:
 Compromise member of Domain Admin group.
-Compromise domain ctronller -> can modify all domain-joined computers or execute applications on them.
+Compromise domain controller -> can modify all domain-joined computers or execute applications on them.

 AD: depends on DNS server, typical DC hosts DNS server that is authoritative for a given domain.

 Typical AD pen test:
 - Exploit and gain access to host on domain as a domain user
-- Privilige escalate if needed, to local admin group at least.
-- Enumerate domain users and groups
+- Enumerate domain users and groups.
+- Privilege escalate or move laterally.
+- Get Domain Admin access, pwn domin controller.

 ## Quick Commands

     net user